 When and where are the tryouts held?

 Tryouts will be in early October.
 The tryout schedule will be posted on the GBA website in the travel section.
 It will vary by age and gender—please go to the GBA website travel link for specific times, dates and locations.
-We will have this up by mid-September.
+The tryout schedule should be posted by mid-September.

 When and where are Travel practices held?

 Practices are primarily held at local middle, elementary and high schools.
-We have two 75-90 minute weekday practices per week and an occasional weekend practice.
-Weekday practices are held between the hours of 6:30-10:00 PM.
+We have two 75-90 minute weeknight practices and an occasional weekend practice.
+Weeknight practices are held between the hours of 6:30-10:00 PM.
 We generally schedule the younger teams in the earlier time slots (6:30-7:30) and the older teams in the later time slots (7:30-10:00).
-After the tryouts are completed and teams selected, the coaches will inform their players of their Fall practice schedule for October and November.
-In December this schedule will change to make room for all the Recreation players to practice.
+After tryouts are completed and teams are selected, the coaches will inform their players of their Fall practice schedule for October and November.
+In December this schedule will change to also allow for Rec teams to practice.

 Where and when are the Travel games held?